Encouragement for Ministry with Jesus

-Paul often faced his own difficulties in ministry, and sometimes he grew discouraged.
-Yet, during such "down" times he did not lose heart.
+Paul knew what he was talking about.
+He often faced severe difficulties in ministry.
+Sometimes he grew deeply discouraged.
+Yet, he did not lose heart; he never quit.
 Why?
 Because he knew whose ministry it was.
 Instead of bemoaning what he did not have, he rejoiced in what he did have.
-And Paul wants is to rejoice as well, despite the obstacles we face.
-So in 2Cor.
-4:1-5:8 he shares four compelling gospel truths that impart encouragement for our participation in ministry with Jesus.
+And Paul wants is to rejoice as well; despite the obstacles.
+So he shares with us four compelling truths that impart encouragement for ministry with Jesus.

-a.
-It kept him from being a quitter
+1) It kept him from being a quitter (v.
+1)

 1 Therefore, since through God's mercy we have this ministry, we do not lose heart.

-Paul confessed to the Corinthians that his trials in the region of Asia had almost brought him to the point of despair (2Cor 1:8).
-In spite of his great gifts and experience, Paul was subject to human weakness just as we are.
+Paul confessed to the Corinthians that his trials in Asia had almost brought him to the point of despair (2Cor 1:8).
+In spite of his great gifts and experience, Paul was subject to human weakness just like we are.
 But how could he lose heart when he was involved in such a wonderful ministry?
 Would God have entrusted it to him so that he might fail?
 Of course not!
 With the divine calling comes divine enablement.
 Paul knew that God would see him through.
-It is Christ’s ministry which we share, and because he will not fail, neither will we.
+It’s Christ’s ministry which we share, and because he will not fail, neither will we.

 2 Rather, we have renounced secret and shameful ways; we do not use deception, nor do we distort the word of God.
 On the contrary, by setting forth the truth plainly we commend ourselves to every man's conscience in the sight of God.
 3 And even if our gospel is veiled, it is veiled to those who are perishing.
 4 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God.